ApurvaMisra/blog/docs/podcasts/index.md

 # Podcasts

 Welcome to my podcast collection!
-I started this podcast to provide a segue for business owners to learn about AI.
-The podcast brings together other business owners and professionals who are utilizing AI or planning to, with discussions focused on different domains.
-Here you'll find shows where we share insights on AI, entrepreneurship, and practical technology solutions for business owners.
+I started this show to provide a segue for business owners to learn about AI.
+We bring together entrepreneurs and professionals who are using AI or planning to sharing real-world stories across different domains.
+Here you’ll find conversations packed with insights on AI, entrepreneurship, and practical tech solutions for growing your business.

 <style>
 .podcast-grid {